AIGeneRegulation/Sequencing-Data-Manager/README.md

 *   `GET /api/results`: Retrieves the results of the last completed scan, including file classifications and duplicate files.
 *   `POST /api/delete`: Deletes a list of specified files.

-## Installation and Setup

-SeqManager is designed to be easy to install and run using Docker.

 ### Prerequisites and System Requirements